python/cpython/Tools/wasm/README.md

 The simple REPL terminal uses SharedArrayBuffer.
 For security reasons browsers only provide the feature in secure environents with cross-origin isolation.
-The webserver must sent cross-origin headers and correct mimetypes for the JavaScript and WASM files.
-Otherwise the terminal will fail to load an error message like ``Browsers disable shared array buffer``.
+The webserver must send cross-origin headers and correct MIME types for the JavaScript and WASM files.
+Otherwise the terminal will fail to load with an error message like ``Browsers disable shared array buffer``.

 ## Apache HTTP .htaccess